Ivrez/englearn/README.md

 # englearn
-my CLI python program for learning new english words
+my python program for learning new english words and rules Include cli and telegram bot